NUMBER OF VOTES

 I don’t have a DSLR/I’ve never made a video before/I don’t want to show my face on the internet.

 You don’t need a fancy camera to make a good video.
 Use whatever you have, even if it’s a webcam or a phone.
 If you’re uncomfortable showing your face, make a video showing only your hands or using only text.
-Here’s an old video from Hank explaining how to best use the resources you have.
+Here’s a video from Hank explaining how to best use the resources you have.

 I work for/volunteer for/am involved with a charity.
 Can I still make a P4A video for that organization?